Skip to content

 # Emit a Python schema stub

-fraiseql introspect --database "$DATABASE_URL" --output python > facts.py
+fraiseql introspect facts --database "$DATABASE_URL" --format python > facts.py

 Generate source files (client types, SDK stubs) from a compiled schema.